 Visiting Venice before transferring to Ravenna

-Most cruise guests flying into Venice airport will want to see and experience Venice before transferring to Ravenna or Trieste ports for their cruise.
+Most cruise guests flying into Venice airport want to see and experience Venice before transferring to Ravenna or Trieste ports for their cruise.

 How to get from the port (Porto Corsini) to central Ravenna